SleepingShell/zk-erc20/README.md

   - Prove in zk updating the commitment tree, therefore only posting the root publicly
   - Prove in zk updating the nullifier set, therefore we can utilize a sparse merkle tree for proving nonmembership
   - Note the limitation in the earlier section still applies.
 Users would have to generate proofs with the latest data
+- Aggregation of proof using something like [Maze](https://github.com/privacy-scaling-explorations/maze)

 #### Random notes